 A comprehensive program for opioid addiction will include not just medication and preliminary detoxification, but also counseling, behavioral therapy, such as Dialectical Behavioral Therapy, and any number of other methods that are right for each individual.

-Perhaps most importantly, The Treehouse helps individuals find the program that works for them.
+Perhaps most importantly, we help individuals find the program that works for them.
 Addiction affects not only the physical health, but behavioral, mental and emotional as well.

-For this reason, we offer adventure therapy, nutritional guidance, specialized emotional and trauma care, countless recreation opportunities and more.
+For this reason, we offer nutritional guidance, wellness programs, countless recreation opportunities and more.
 Having access to all the best components of treatment will give you the best opportunity for a successful recovery journey.

 Opioid addiction can feel like an endless cycle that rules your life.
-You can break that cycle, and learn to find fulfillment at The Treehouse.
+You can break that cycle, and learn to find fulfillment at Vertava Health of Texas.

 Overcome An Oxycodone Addiction

-The first step in getting help for an addiction to oxycodone is contacting a treatment specialist at The Treehouse today.
+The first step in getting help for an addiction to oxycodone is contacting a treatment specialist at Vertava Health of Texas today.
 A clean and sober life is achievable with the right treatment plan.